Home > Cookies > Gluten Free Small Batch Sugar Cookies

 • In a medium mixing bowl, add the butter and sugar.
 Using a hand held mixer, cream the butter and sugar together on medium speed until light a creamy.
 Add the egg yolk and vanilla extract and continue to beat until fully incorporated.
 Note – See Notes on using a stand mixer.

-2 ½ tablespoons unsalted butter, room temperature, 5 tablespoons granulated sugar, 1 large egg yolk, 1 teaspoon vanilla extract
+2 ½ tablespoons unsalted butter, room temperature, 5 tablespoons organic cane sugar, 1 large egg yolk, 1 teaspoon vanilla extract

 • Sprinkle about half of the dry ingredients over the wet ingredients and mix on low until just incorporated.
 Add the remaining dry ingredients and mix until a dough forms.
 Note – The dough starts off crumbly and may seem too dry.
 Continue to mix and a dough will eventually for – this may take a couple minutes.